spidasoftware/schema/v1/spidamin/README.md

 This is a successful message, it just didn't find any stations with that id.

-### Successful Response with Object
+#### Successful Response with Object

-A reponse that found something would look more like:
+A response that found something would look more like:

     {
       "result": {